3 days off work

 What is the accommodation like?

 You’ll stay in the Aurora Canvas Domes.
-These are purpose-built aluminium and canvas domes with under-floor heating and a wood-burning stove to get you as close to nature as possible.
-You can even open the roof – perfect for Aurora watching.
+These are purpose-built aluminium and canvas domes with under-floor heating and a wood-burning stove, to get you as close to nature as possible whilst still being warm and cosy.
+You can even open the roof – perfect for watching the northern lights.
 All electricity is 100% renewable and drawn from hydro-electrical power produced by the nearby Alta River.

 On the expedition

-You’ll stay in traditional lodging houses that offer basic accommodation in cabins and dormitories with 2-6 bunks, mixed share.
+You’ll stay in traditional lodging houses that offer basic accommodation in cabins and dormitories with 2-6 bunks, sharing on a mixed basis.
 Lodges have permanent hosts and all meals are served in the shared dining room.
 Dormitories are equipped with bunks, mattresses and pillows and each hut has its own sauna.